kravietz/passphrase.today/README.md

     wood alcohol on the table

-It looks funny, but it's composed from only **two** tokens actually: the dictionary also contains phrases (`wood alcohol` and `on the table` in this case).
+It looks funny, but it's really only composed from **two** tokens as the dictionary also contains short phrases (`wood alcohol` and `on the table` in this case).
 Applying the entropy estimation algorithms will give the following results>

 <table>